 The problem of surgical items being inadvertently left in various body spaces after an operation, has been with us since the practice of surgery began.
 Retained Surgical Items (RSI) is the preferred term rather than retained foreign bodies or objects.
 Foreign objects include swallowed pennies, pins, shrapnel, bullets and other objects while surgical items are the tools and materiel that we use in procedures to heal not to harm.
 Retained surgical items are a surgical patient safety problem.

 Here we have followed the AORN classification of surgical items and placed them into four groups; soft goods/sponges, needles, instruments and miscellaneous small items.
 We have outlined safe strategies to prevent retention of each.
 It has been estimated that 1500 – 2000 RSI cases occur each year in the United States although we know from reporting systems that there is a wide spectrum of occurrence.
 Many hospitals have had no events for years while other facilities grapple with an event every quarter.

 Requirements for state reporting vary as does the definition of what is considered retention.
-The National Quality Forum (NQF) definition is most frequently referenced and at this writing differs from The Joint Commission definition.
-This year the NQF reviewed all Serious Reportable Events (SREs) and has posted on their public website the definition of when it is after surgery and all the SREs including unintended retention of surgical items.
+The National Quality Forum (NQF) definition is most frequently referenced.
+In 2011 the NQF reviewed all Serious Reportable Events (SREs) and posted on their public website the definition of when it is after surgery and all the SREs including unintended retention of surgical items.

 RSIs can be discovered hours to years after the initial operation and a second operation may be required for removal.
 This type of case is a “canary in the OR coal mine” and is reflective of system problems in the operating room.
 It is rarely the result of a single individual error.
 New ways of thinking about human error and OR practices and understanding systemic changes in OR culture are required to prevent this event.
 System fixes require knowledge and information, a winning strategy, consistent multi-stakeholder engagement and leadership.